Skip to content

 Civil Rights and Labor History Consortium / University of Washington

-Home ownership in Spokane County has followed a consistantly disturbing pattern for the last fifty years.
-While two-thirds of White families are able to own homes, most Black and Latino families do not.
-In the most recent census reports, 67% of White families are homeowners compared to only 44% of Black families.
-This disparity has been true through every decade since 1970.
-The charts below tell the story
+Home ownership in Spokane County has followed a consistantly disturbing pattern.
+While two-thirds of White families are able to own homes, most families of color do not.
+In the most recent census reports, 67% of White families were homeowners compared to only 48% of Asian American families, 44% of Black families; 43% of Latinos, and 41% of Indigenous families.
+The chart below tells the story

-The disadvantage that Black families face in Spokane County is made clearer when we consider income.
+The disadvantage that families of color face is made clearer when we consider income.
+In the chart below we compare White and Black homeownership at different family income levels using the most recent census data.
 At every income level, White families are more likely to own homes than Black families.
-The chart below shows ownership rates in 2018 census counts.
-The gap grew starkest at modest family income levels.
-For those earning between $50,000 and $75,000 in 2018, 71% of Whites were owners compared with only 31% of Blacks.
-And look at the difference among those earning less than $50,000.
-White families were three times more likely to be homeowners than Black families.
-Remarkably, 46% of White families at this modest income level were able to own homes.
+There were too few Black families in the top income sample to report, but for families earning $100,000-150,000 there is a 14% ownership gap which grows larger at more modest income levels.
+For those earning between $50,000 and $75,000, 64% of Whites were owners compared with only 31% of Blacks.
 Here we see the effects of multigeneration wealth building.
 At current prices new buyers with modest incomes are shut out of homeownership unless they are converting homes long held in the family or other sources of wealth.

 Notes:

-* - The most recent years shown here is an average of 2021 and 2022 from annual American Community Surveys (ACS).
+The most recent years shown here is an average of 2021 and 2022 from annual American Community Surveys (ACS).
 The 2-year average improves the reliability of these calculations, all of which are based on samples of the full population (2% for 2021-22 and 1970; 5% in other years).
 Because these are samples, it is unwise to report very small populations.
-For that reason the Latino category is not reported until 1980 and the category "Other race" is not shown here.
+For that reason the Black upper income category is left blank.

 Race categories in these calculations treat Latino as an exclusive category.
 Thus the labels Black, White, Indigenous, and Asian do not include anyone who indicated Hispanic/Latino heritage.
 The category Asian, always complicated, includes Pacific Islanders, South Asians, and East Asians.
 These charts do not include persons who answered with two or more race categories.
 Only in recent census surveys was this an option and in this six decade report and charts, we were not able to include them.